AllensTechChannel/Python-OS/README.md

 Sep 19, 2025
   Hello Dear PythonOS user,
-This is my last major release of PythonOS, of course i will still update PythonOS if bugs are found.
+This is my last major release of PythonOS, of course i will still update PythonOS if bugs are found (no i wont).
   Best, AllensTechChannel